Evervin/STT-Twitch/README.md

 1. Launch the application.
 2. Click the **Config Token** button.
 3. Paste your Twitch Access Token (start with `oauth:`).
-You can obtain one from [TwitchTokenGenerator](https://twitchtokengenerator.com/).
+You can obtain one from [TwitchTokenGenerator](https://twitchtokengenerator.com/). (ensure that chat:read and chat:edit are on when grabbing code)
 4. Click **Save & Close**.

 ## 🎮 Usage